darzhz/dont_fall/README.md

 # dont_fall
-just don't fall

-<h3>A crude Fall detector using ml5 library and posenet</h3>
+A Fall detector and detection model built using ml5 library and posenet